AryanK112233/Mongodb-server/README.md

 # MongoDB local server on Raspberrypi(Ubuntu os)

-## Aim: Build a local database for private network and insert data using api.
+## Aim: Build a local database for a private network and insert data using API.

 ### Prerequisites: